- 2 packages (1/4 ounce each) active dry yeast

 - Turn onto a lightly floured surface; knead lightly 3-4 times.
 Roll out to 1/2-in. thickness; cut with a 2-1/2-in. round biscuit cutter or pumpkin-shaped cookie cutter.
 Place 2 in. apart on lightly greased baking sheets.
-Cover with kitchen towels and let rise in a warm place until doubled, about 1-1/2 hours.
+Cover with kitchen towels, and let rise in a warm place until almost doubled, about 1 hour.

 - Bake at 450° for 8-10 minutes or until golden brown.
 Lightly brush tops with melted butter.
 Serve warm.
 Yield: 2-1/2 dozen.

 "This is my favorite biscuit recipe!
 My Mom has also used this one!"

 "Great recipe even for someone who may be hesitant working with yeast!"